Tenacious urban myth: unexpected windshear cause of Martinair crash in Faro

 About this page

-After all these years (decades even) and information on the crash and its causes I never expected this page to be necessary.
+After many years (decades even) and information on the crash and its causes I never expected this page to be necessary.

-After consulting several pages on the crash in June 2025 (also Wikipedia), I noticed that the fact-bending untruth of (unexpected) windshear as cause of the crash still leads a tenacious life.
+After consulting in June 2025 several web-pages on the crash (also Wikipedia), I noticed that the fact-bending untruth of (unexpected) windshear as cause of the crash still leads a tenacious life.

 With this page I hope to inform readers better and encourage web-administrators to amend their text.